-During the twenty-six weeks ended June 29, 2013, our capital expenditures totaled \$5.5 million.
+During the thirty-nine weeks ended September 28, 2013, our capital expenditures totaled \$11.1 million.
 These expenditures primarily consisted of transportation equipment and investments in support of our value-added service operations.
 Our asset-light business model depends somewhat on the customized solutions we implement for specific customers.
 As a result, our capital expenditures will depend on specific new contracts and the overall age and condition of our owned transportation equipment.
 Through the end of 2013, exclusive of acquisitions of businesses, we expect to incur capital expenditures in the range of 2% to 3% of operating revenues for the acquisition of transportation equipment, to support our value-added service operations and for the acquisition of real property acquisitions and improvements to our existing terminal yard and container facilities.

-On July 24, 2013, our Board of Directors approved a new cash dividend policy, which anticipates a total annual dividend of \$0.28 per share of common stock, payable in quarterly increments of \$0.07 per share of common stock.
-In connection with the new policy, on July 25, 2013, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on August 5, 2013 and is expected to be paid on August 15, 2013.
-Declaration of future cash dividends, and the establishment of record and payment dates, are subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.
+On July 24, 2013, our Board of Directors approved a cash dividend policy, which anticipates a total annual dividend of \$0.28 per share of common stock, payable in quarterly increments of \$0.07 per share of common stock.
+We paid \$0.07 per common share, or \$2.1 million, during the thirty-nine week period ended September 28, 2013.
+On October 24, 2013, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on November 4, 2013 and is expected to be paid on November 14, 2013.
+Declaration of future cash dividends are subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.